An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: The setting

-In order to add an interaction between the Poisson points, we introduce the notion of Gibbs specifications associated to a given Hamiltonian.
-More precisely, we consider an interaction defined through a symmetric \emph{non-negative pair potential}
+As usual, we add an interaction on the Poisson point process by considering the notion of Gibbs specifications associated to a given Hamiltonian.
+More precisely, let $\Potential$ be a symmetric \emph{non-negative} (i.e. repulsive) \emph{pair potential}

-In Section \ref{section_Dobrushin_theo_ours} we provide the more precise assumptions that are needed for the main result of this work, but we remark now that we do not assume translation invariance.